You Are Not Needed Now is a brilliant first collection of stories from Annette Lapointe, author of the Giller-nominated novel Stolen.

 “And while she is perhaps one of the least judgmental writers around, her characters, so immediately identifiable, aren’t left off the hook.
 With her dark humour encased with stylish wit and an unflinching eye, Lapointe demands her characters take responsibility. … Above all, in this collection, Lapointe proves she is the most humane of writers, presenting the world as it is, warts and all.” — Winnipeg Free Press

 Her first novel, Stolen (2006), was nominated for a Giller Prize and was the Winner of two Saskatchewan Book Awards (First Book Award and Saskatoon Book Award).
 A Finalist for the Books in Canada First Novel Award, as well as being cited as a Globe & Mail Top 5 First Fiction choice, Stolen also garnered Lapointe a Canadian Authors Association-BookTV Emerging Writer award.
-Her second novel, Whitetail Shooting Gallery (2012), was a finalist for the McNally Robinson Book of the Year.
+She is the author of two other acclaimed novels (Whitetail Shooting Gallery — finalist for the McNally Robinson Book of the Year — and . . .
+And This is the Cure), and a collection of short stories, You Are Not Needed Now. swim: into the north’s blue eye is her debut poetry collection.